 - One study found that the average earnings of transgender women workers fall by nearly one-third after transition.

-- Women with disabilities working full time, year round are typically paid just 65 cents for every dollar men without disabilities are paid.
-When compared to their male counterparts with disabilities, this figure is 72 cents.
+- Women with disabilities working full time, year round are typically paid just 83 cents when compared to their male counterparts with disabilities.

 Women at all education levels experience a wage gap.

-- Among full-time, year-round workers, women who started, but did not finish high school, make 71 cents for every dollar their male counterparts make.
+- Among full time, year round workers, women who started, but did not finish high school, make 74 cents for every dollar their male counterparts make.

-- Among workers with a bachelor’s degree or more, women typically make 74 cents for every dollar men make.
+- Among workers with a Bachelor’s degree or higher, women typically make 75 cents for every dollar men make.

-- Women have to earn a bachelor’s degree to make more than what men with an associate’s degree make ($51,347 v. $51,112, respectively)—and men with only a high school degree but no college education typically make more than women with an associate’s degree ($40,933 v. $37,475, respectively).
+- Even when women earn a Bachelor’s degree, they still make less than what men with an Associate’s degree make ($52,439 and $54,700, respectively)—and men with only a high school degree but no college education typically make more than women with an Associate’s degree ($42,440 and $40,641, respectively).

 Women in nearly every occupation face a wage gap.

-- Even workers in low-wage occupations face a wage gap.
-Women who work full time, year round typically make only 85 percent of what men working in low-wage occupations make.
+- Even workers in low-wage occupations21 face a wage gap – based on the most recent year of data women who work full time, year round in low-wage occupations typically make only 85 percent of what men working in low-wage occupations make.

 Causes of the Wage Gap